Metrics in the sources report

 - Those bucketed under API were created via the Contacts API.

-- Those within the Contacts category were created manually, by creating a new contact from Contacts Home > Create new contact.
+- Those within the Contacts category were created manually, by creating a new contact from Contacts Home (Contacts > Contacts) by clicking Create

 - Those in Imported were imported through the imports tool.
 If a contact converted and at a later point was imported, they will not appear here.
 This displays only for new contacts created via import.

 - Those in Form contain filtered contacts.
 When a contact submits a form through a filtered IP, analytics updates and throws out the visits (not counting the submission towards your total).
 The contact has no visits and is therefore bucketed under Offline.
-Analytics doesn't receive data for original source data 1 (first drill down) and original source data 2 (second drill down), but it knows the conversion ID and recognizes it to be from a form, so it gets bucketed under Offline Sources.
+Analytics doesn't receive data from the original source, but it knows the conversion ID and recognizes it to be from a form, so it gets bucketed under Offline Sources.

 Paid search displays visits through paid search, like Google AdWords.
 To learn more about what visits get categorized as paid search, this article.